externpro/buildpro/README.md

     listen-address=172.17.0.1
     $ sudo service network-manager restart
     ```
+* if the container is still unable to use dns, the `bprun.sh -n` option will replace
+  the default `--network=bpnet --dns=172.17.0.1` with `--network=host`
+  * hopefully this is a temporary work-around until dns works for different setups
+  * see the [network](#network) section for benefits of user-defined networks and
+    https://docs.docker.com/network/host/ for details of host networking

 #### network performance tuning
 * with `/etc/sysctl.conf` you can configure various linux kernel networking settings